Dosing 101: 18g vs 20g Baskets – Which One to Use?

 | 22g | 21-23g |

-Dosing outside this range causes problems: too little coffee creates excessive headspace (poor extraction), too much coffee leaves no headspace (puck touches shower screen).
+Going outside this range causes problems: too little coffee creates excessive headspace (poor extraction), too much leaves no headspace (puck smashes against shower screen).

 18g vs 20g: Key Differences